MaartenGr/BERTopic/README.md

 pip install bertopic[vision]
 ```

+For a *light-weight installation* without transformers, UMAP and/or HDBSCAN (for training with Model2Vec or perhaps for inference), see [this tutorial](https://maartengr.github.io/BERTopic/getting_started/tips_and_tricks/tips_and_tricks.html#lightweight-installation).

 ## Getting Started
 For an in-depth overview of the features of BERTopic
 you can check the [**full documentation**](https://maartengr.github.io/BERTopic/) or you can follow along